 2) The performance culture of some churches and / or families communicate the message:“you must be Holy, be good and be successful for us and God to love and accept you.”

 3) Preachers sometimes communicate: “When you come to Jesus everything (including your emotions and your mind) is renewed.
 You just have to be obedient and grow after that.”

-The problem is that there is not much space to fail or have deep struggles when you find yourself in that context.
+The problem is that there isn’t much space to fail or have deep struggles when you find yourself in that context.
 Have you ever been invalidated by someone when you opened up to them about a deep hurt or something you felt terribly ashamed of, and they just gave you a quick fix solution or started lecturing you?
 It didn’t feel so good and you probably never opened up to that person again?
 If the focus in a church is mostly on performance its easy enough to transfer the fears of failure or worthlessness onto God.

 Have you ever been invalidated by someone when you opened up to them about a deep hurt or something you felt terribly ashamed of, and they just gave you a quick fix solution or started lecturing you?

 These are the subconscious voices that then drive us: “He will reject me if I fail.”
 “In order not to be a disgrace I need to work hard at being good enough.”
 “My friends in church will reject me if they really knew my pain and my personal struggles.”
-When grace is not consciously communicated and applied as a spiritual foundation in the life of a church our shame remains unhealed.
+When grace is not consciously communicated and applied as a doctrine and as a spiritual foundation in the life of a church our shame can remain unhealed.
 This then leaves us vulnerable to secretly medicating our pain through addictions and now more and more sexual addiction in the current climate of sexualisation.
 And because sexuality is so close to our identity there is a huge fear to acknowledge struggles in this area.
 Our falling short of the standard that gets communicated, then leads to further emotional isolation and bondage.